yvt/openspades/README.md

 Recommended: 0

 As simple as it gets.
 Turn particles on or off along with some extra stuff.
 This can and will hide grenade particles, which may be useful.

-### cg_ragdoll
-Recommended: 0

-Simple.
-Brings back the original death animation and ragdoll. (use this until i get find a way to get rid of them lol)

 ### r_vsync
 Recommended: 0